n1j0/friendsquest-api/README.md

 We take advantage of different packages to define our rules.
 Further information can be found in the `.eslintrc.cjs`.

 ### Usage

+#### IDE / Code Editor

+Be sure to enable ESLint in your preferences to get realtime feedback.

 #### Identify wrong patterns